 Evaluating internal and external documentation, on a test basis, to determine the reliability of the information in the Report.

-We communicate with the supervisory board regarding, among other matters, the planned scope and timing of the audit and significant findings, including any significant findings in internal control that we identify during our audit.
+We communicate with the supervisory board regarding, among other matters, the planned scope and timing of the review and audit and significant findings, including any significant findings in internal control that we identify during our review and audit.

 Deloitte Accountants B.V.